ArkEcosystemArchive/docs-legacy/docs/basics/how-to-use-the-ark-explorer.md

 ![Delegate Overview](./assets/how-to-use-the-ark-explorer/DELEGATEOVERVIEW.png)

-If you click on a delegate’s username you will be taken to delegate's wallet address page and see the following information.
+If you click on a delegate’s username you will be taken to the delegate's wallet address page and see the following information
 -    **Balance:** Total amount of ARK in the delegate's wallet.
 -    **Transactions:** Green arrows indicate the number of transactions INTO the delegate's wallet, while red arrows indicate transactions OUT of the delegate's wallet.
 -    **Uptime:** Indicates the percentage of time the delegate's node has been connected to the network.
-When delegate nodes are not online they are not forging (verifying) new blocks, thus this can be an important aspect for ARK community members to consider when voting.
+When delegate nodes are not online they are not forging (verifying) new blocks, thus this can be an important aspect for Ark community members to consider when voting.
 -    **Rank/Status:** This shows what the delegate's ranking is in terms of votes.
-For example, if you see the number six it means that that delegate has the sixth highest number of votes for all delegates in the network.
+For example, if you see the number six it means that the delegate has the sixth highest number of votes of all the delegates in the network.
 -    **Approval:** This field will show the percentage of the total network votes they control.
-If this shows 5% then that means that 5% of all votes in the network are pledged to them.
+If this shows 5% then it means that 5% of all votes in the network are pledged to them.
 -    **Forged:** Indicates how many total ARK they have been rewarded through forging (verifying) blocks.
 -    **Blocks:** Shows the total number of blocks this delegate has forged on the network.
 -    **Votes:** Who this wallet has cast their delegate vote towards.